Covid 19 Delta outbreak: 201 new community cases today - NZ Herald

 However, the application and process to be exempted will only be approved by a single national body set up for the task, McElnay said.

-Deputy Prime Minister Grant Roberston said it was an important milestone yesterday for New Zealand to hit the mark of having 90 per cent of people having had one dose and 80 per cent of the double dose.
+Deputy Prime Minister Grant Roberston said it was an important milestone yesterday for New Zealand to reach 90 per cent of people having had one dose and 80 per cent a second dose.

-He said many DHBs across the country were close to hitting the 90 per cent single dose mark and he urged those unvaccinated to go out and get the jab this weekend and help their region hit the milestone.
+He said many DHBs across the country were close to hitting the 90 per cent single dose mark.
+He urged those unvaccinated to go out and get the jab this weekend and help their region hit the milestone.

 About 20 per cent of those infected with Covid in the Delta outbreak have been aged under 12, including babies.